garywill/linux-router/README.md

 - 🙋‍♂️ Contributions are not limited to coding.
 There're [some posts and questions](https://github.com/garywill/linux-router/issues) that need more people to answer

 ## TODO

-Sooner is better:
-- Detect firewalld and make sure it won't interfere our interface

-Future:
 - WPA3
 - Global IPv6
 - Explictly ban forwarding if not needed